gaganawhad/notes/books/the-rspec-book/notes.md

 - The problem with testing an object's internal structure is that we're testing what an object _is_ instead of what it _does_.
 What an object _does_ is significantly more important.
 Brittleness can make test suites much more expensive to maintain is the primary reason for test suites to be become ignored and, ultimately discarded

+#### Chapter 2 - Describing Features

+- (User stores are an excellent way of describing the scope of a project or a release).
+When you write user stories, write them in the form of a role and a action.

+- A user story should be
+  - adding business value
+  - testable
+  - small enough to implement in one iteration

+- You don't have to stick to the Connextra format of describing a feature in the 'In order to...', 'As a .. ', 'I Should'.
+You can choose free form narratives, example when describing an algorithm

+- In Cucumber, you can use `Scenario Outline` and a tabular format to dry up your scenario.
+Format on page 33

 #### Chapter 12 - Code Examples

 - Describe and context are aliases. `describe` is used for objects and `context` to describe contexts.